 - Bachelor of Psychology non-honours 4th Year (Psychology IV),

-- Postgraduate Diploma in Psychology, and
+- · Postgraduate Diploma in Psychology, and

 - Master of Science in Psychology.

-Note however, that as from 2013, the School of Psychology has ceased to take any new students into the Postgraduate Diploma in Psychology or the Masters in Science (Psychology).
+Note however, that the School of Psychology has ceased to take any new students into the Postgraduate Diploma in Psychology or the Masters in Science (Psychology).
 The only fourth year option available will be Honours in Psychology.

 1.2.
-Honours Entry Requirements
+HONOURS ENTRY REQUIREMENTS